johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab8.md

 ##Turn in instructions
-* Turn in a text document with answers to the above questions
+* Turn in your write up in the notes section of the assignment turn in form [https://goo.gl/forms/XdAxF71bj4cffoAu1](https://goo.gl/forms/XdAxF71bj4cffoAu1)
 * Make sure to include you and your partner's names (if you worked with one)